-This blend includes 2/3 our Pinot Noir from the Les Rosets plot located in Sacy and 1/3 our Chardonnay from the Les Vouagnes plot located in Ecueil.
-On these two terroirs classified Premier Cru, the vines of about thirty years evolve on a clay-limestone soil with a grass cover of one road in two, where we undertake meticulous work and reasoned cultivation practices, such as plowing in electric tractor.
+On these two terroirs classified Premier Cru, the vines of about thirty years evolve on a clay-limestone soil with grass on one road out of two, where we engage in meticulous work and reasoned cultural practices, such as plowing in electric tractor.

 The production is meticulous and sharp.
 Chardonnay is vinified in part in 300 liter oak barrels (10%), and without malolactic fermentation to preserve its acidity.
 The Pinot Noir vinified in temperature-controlled vats with malolactic fermentation balances the Chardonnay with a rounder side.
 The low dosage of expedition liqueur finalizes the finesse and elegance of the cuvée.